| |

 Time: 9 pm

 Combine the water and active sourdough starter in a bowl.
 Whisk well.
-Add in the flour, salt, and oil.
-Mix everything together until a rough, shaggy ball forms.
+Add in the flour, salt, rosemary, and oil.
+Mix everything with a spatula until a rough, shaggy ball forms.
+Cover with plastic wrap and let the dough rest for 30-60 minutes.

 Step 2: Stretch + Fold Dough